 Further, if the organization is using MPLS services, then adding a Hybrid WAN setup enhances the business’s agility and increases response times with lower costs and higher bandwidths.

 The wide-scale digital transformations are indeed the force behind new innovations like Hybrid WAN.
-However, like most other network technologies hybrid WAN comes with its own set of advantages and disadvantages.
+However, like most other network technologies hybrid WAN comes with its own set of pros and cons.

+SD-WAN means Software-Defined Wide Area Network.
 SD-WAN is fundamentally a virtual WAN architecture.
-It allows organizations to leverage a variety of combinations of transport services like MPLS, broadband, LTE, etc. that can be used by their employees to access applications.
+It allows organizations to leverage a variety of combinations of transport services like MPLS (Multi protocol Label Switching), broadband, LTE, etc. that can be used by their employees to access applications.

 Traditional WAN architectures are based on conventional routers hence they are not optimized for the cloud.
 SD-WAN, on the other hand, employs a centralized function for directing traffic across the WAN securely and intelligently.